tillbiskup/aspecd/docs/concepts.rst

 *Information on data(sets), can exist separately from datasets.*

-Metadata are stored outside the ASpecD framework in simple yet structured text files that focus on human readability and writability, while retaining machine readability.
+Metadata are stored outside the ASpecD framework in simple yet structured text files that focus on human readability and writability, while retaining machine readability: the Infofile format.
+For more details, see the documentation of the :mod:`infofile <aspecd.infofile>` module.

 The simplest incarnation of metadata is all necessary information obtained during data acquisition that usually gets stored in a file and read upon data import.
 A `dataset`_ contains these metadata together with the numerical data.